commschamp/comms_protocols_cpp_src/text/library/impl.md

 Such implementation eliminated common boilerplate code used in every `ActualMessage*` class.

-This section is going to generalise the implementation of `MessageBase` into the generic `comms::MessageBase` class which is communication protocol independent and can be re-used in any other development.
+This chapter is going to generalise the implementation of `MessageBase` into the generic `comms::MessageBase` class which is communication protocol independent and can be re-used in any other development.